Yacht Harbor Towers

 No analysis available

-Numerous public remarks explicitly state that residents can see Friday night/holiday fireworks from units or lanais (examples include references to Friday night fireworks and July 4th fireworks).
+Numerous public remarks explicitly mention viewing Friday night and holiday fireworks from units or lanais (examples include 'Enjoy the colorful sunsets and Friday night fireworks' and 'Catch Friday night and holiday fireworks right from your living room').
 This provides strong evidence the building offers fireworks views from units.

 No analysis available